universitytheater/utheater.github.io/_events/spring22.md

         /assets/images/2022/king-lear/thumbnail.jpg
     - title: "[Scientific Method](#)"
       description: >-
-        Amy’s a cutting-edge cancer researcher on the edge of a breakthrough…and the edge of a nervous breakdown.
-When her big project gets “scooped,” and a handsome new colleague starts asking questions, Amy discovers that she’s the one under the microscope.
+       Amy, a soon-to-graduate biology PhD student, is almost ready to submit her cancer research work.
+Meanwhile at a conference, her mentor finds out that a heavily overlapping work was recently published, rendering Amy’s hard work no longer usable.
+She is now forced to start over on a new project and seek outside funding.
+Getting scooped isn’t a rare occurrence in science, but what happened to Amy might be more than a simple coincidence.
 A free preview will take place Thursday, May 19.
       time: 'May 19-21, 7:30pm + May 21, 2pm'
       location: '[Logan Theater East](https://goo.gl/maps/Rd7gzsGaCBNaBYrM7)'
       links: